h2r/ein/doc/movo.md

 and localization and the navigation action following the movo instructions.

+There is a known bug that it does not update the currentPose when you switch end effectors, so the pose that Ein tries to move to will still be from the 'old' end effector.
+I plan to make it save the last good current pose when you switch end effectors and write it back when you switch back.

+For now, you should switch to zero gravity mode (zeroGToggle), which tells Ein to set the currentPose to the truePose.
+This will update the currentPose to the end effector's current position and then the `xUp` words will start working from there.

 ### Movo Status

 There are a variety of reactive variable words that record the robot's